History of Knott's Berry Farm: Haunted Shack

 A featured attraction of 1954 which existed at both Knott's Berry Farm and the recently acquired Calico, California was a walk through amusement purporting to demonstrate aberrations of gravity.

 Tickets were sold at a window at the head of the queue which ended in a group waiting area.
 A tour guide would then collect the tickets as guests were seated on benches facing a fence built in forced perspective behind a level concrete slab in the shape of a cuneiform cross.
 A tall and short guest were selected as volunteers to demonstrate a mysterious property of the property – when they swapped places, they were perceived to change size.
 Guests were then led down a canyon to witness water flowing uphill.
 Then into the first room of a highly slanted shack containing a pool table where every shot sinks to the highest corner pocket, a shelf where a soft drink bottle was seen to roll uphill, and a broom was seen to stand unsupported at a slant.

 In the next room, guests were selected to stand "off the wall" and women were challenged to rise "Lady Like" from a seat.
 Then moving outside, water was hand-pumped to a hanging pail but always flowed to one side and missed.
 To explain the water, a sliding panel was moved revealing a water faucet hanging in mid air from a wire, with a steady stream of water pouring out.
 Then the group moved into the bedroom to witness a scene with the shack's owners, 'Shaky Sadie' in a rocker and 'Slanty Sam' in bed.
 The lights dimmed revealing spooks of luminous paint.
 From an outhouse at the exit, words were heard complaining about the sudden queue for the potty from inside, stating they may have to wait awhile – then the door would fling open revealing the surprise of a seated human skeleton with newspaper as if reading.

-The Haunted Shack was an attraction at Knott's Berry farm and Ghost Town from June 1954, until it was demolished in 2000.

 Walter Knott moved the core structure from Esmeralda County, Nevada to his replica ghost town of "Calico" which he began building in the 1940s.
 Lester Wilson designed and operated the attraction.

 The tour would be led by the character "Slanty Sam" or "Shaky Sadie".
 The guide would tell "The Legend of the Haunted Shack" and show a number of optical illusions including water that appeared to flow uphill, a usable chair that appeared to be perched on a wall, and brooms that appeared to stand on end.

-The Shack was removed in 2000, and replaced by the "Monster Maze" after plans for a reverse bungee ride failed.
+The Haunted Shack was an attraction at Knott's Berry Farm from June 1954, until it was demolished in 2000 and replaced by the "Monster Maze" after plans for a reverse bungee ride failed.

 At a 2017 auction of Knott's Berry Farm memorabilia, a sign from the shack sold for $8,962.